 Note: The Colorado's Revised Statutes (C.R.S.) are available here.

-Paper ballot (hand marked paper ballots and ballot marking devices for accessibility.)
+Paper ballot (hand marked paper ballots and ballot marking devices)

 For more details, visit Verified Voting.